SmileiPIC/Smilei/doc/Sphinx/Understand/ionization.rst

 Ionization
 ----------------------------------

-Three types of ionization have been introduced in Smilei (4 if you count field ionization with a laser envelope as a separate type).
+Four types of ionization have been introduced in Smilei: collisional ionization, field ionization, envelope ionization (time average field) or custom ionization using user defined rates.

 ----